i4Ds/stixdcpy/README.md

 # What is stixdcpy?

-stixdcpy allows you to query and download data which are available at STIX data center, include
+stixdcpy allows you to query and download data which are available at [STIX data center](https://pub023.cs.technik.fhnw.ch/) , include

 - Quick-look light curves
 - Housekeeping data